 Ti-Ratana is a community centre created for the betterment of lives.
-It’s a center of hope, growth and sharing to mitigate the needs of children, young people and senior citizens, regardless of race or creed.
+It’s a centre of hope, growth and sharing to mitigate the needs of children, young people and senior citizens, regardless of race or creed.

-In our time of haste, stress and social pressure, we have created Ti-Ratana to be a sanctuary, a center of hope for the hopeless and the helpless, a place of rest for the infirm, and a place to learn and grow, love, share or just be.
+In our time of haste, stress and social pressure, we have created Ti-Ratana to be a sanctuary, a centre of hope for the hopeless and the helpless, a place of rest for the infirm, and a place to learn and grow, love, share or just be.

 It’s our mission to Lift a hand.
 Light a heart.

 Ti-Ratana Welfare Society is a community service society set up in the spirit of compassion to both serve and provide shelter, education and care to the underprivileged members of the community.

 It is also a voluntary, not-for-profit, non-partisan and non-denominational organisation offering a wide scope of community services.

 It all began with a dream, a monk’s dream of offering assistance and care for the underprivileged.
 That monk, the founder of this society, is Ven.
 K. Dhammaratana, or better known as Reverend Ratana.

 Over the years, Chief Reverend Dhammaratana had referred many people who came in search of help, counselling, and shelter at the Buddhist Maha Vihara Temple ( in Brickfields, Kuala Lumpur) to other government and non-governmental organizations.
 As more cases were alarmingly escalating, Chief Reverend Dhammaratana started to entertain the idea of setting up a sanctuary to offer various forms of direct assistance and services to those in need as well as a platform to reach out the general public, to create greater awareness in the quest to attract stronger support for those needy people.
 A sanctuary would also allow the opportunity for the Buddhist community to contribute to the well-being of our society too.